harshgit/DSCI521_Course_Project/README.md

 _ = plt.title("Boys Grades Distribution", fontsize = 15)
 ```

-__A3 (Summary).__ From the above comparison, it seems thata there are not big differences in the variations of grades in the case of boys and girls.
+__A3 (Summary):__ From the above comparison, it seems thata there are not big differences in the variations of grades in the case of boys and girls.
 So we will turn our attention to other parameters.

 __A4__.
 We will now try to find relationship between Father and Mother's education to the final grade, G3 score.
-According to the documentation of the data we have the columns Medu and Fedu that correspond to Mother's and Father's education levels
+According to the documentation of the data we have the columns `Medu` and `Fedu` that correspond to Mother's and Father's education levels:

-Medu - mother's education (numeric: 0 - none, 1 - primary education (4th grade), 2 – 5th to 9th grade, 3 – secondary education or 4 – higher education)
+> `Medu` - mother's education (numeric: 0 - none, 1 - primary education (4th grade), 2 – 5th to 9th grade, 3 – secondary education or 4 – higher education)

-Fedu - father's education (numeric: 0 - none, 1 - primary education (4th grade), 2 – 5th to 9th grade, 3 – secondary education or 4 – higher education)
+> `Fedu` - father's education (numeric: 0 - none, 1 - primary education (4th grade), 2 – 5th to 9th grade, 3 – secondary education or 4 – higher education)

 We can use a scatter plot to visualize the relationship between mother's education and final grades of the students